Last updated September 12th, 2018.

 As for the mechanics, you should feel comfortable trading in Thailand if you’ve ever traded elsewhere.
 Market orders, limit orders, stop loss orders, and other types of transactions which you’re probably familiar with in your home country are all supported.

-The exchange is open between 10AM and 4:30PM with a lunch break between 12:30PM and 2PM.
+The exchange is open between 10AM and 4:30PM with a lunch break from 12:30PM until 2PM.

 Skip the Next Western Recession